ivanbgd/stock-trading-cli-with-async-streams/README.md

     - When we increased the chunk size to 128, the `MultiActor` performance with `actix` improved a lot, enough for it to fit in the 30-second window.
-    - Interestingly, reducing the chunk size back to 1 now, in this implementation, was able to put the complete execution in a 5-second slot, possibly even less than `3` s.
+    - Interestingly, reducing the chunk size back to 1 now, in this implementation, was able to put the complete execution in a 5-second slot, possibly in even less than `3` s.
     - Making chunk size equal 5 or 10 reduced execution time to `1.5-2` s.
+    - Two Actors...
     - *Note*: [actix-rt](https://crates.io/crates/actix-rt) is a "Tokio-based single-threaded async runtime for the Actix ecosystem".
 - The actors are connected to the outside world.